-To apply, please make sure you’ve read about the 2018 Black Rock City Temple Grant, check out the proposal instructions and F.A.Q. below, and then when the submission form is open you may submit a proposal via Burner Profiles.
+Before applying, please make sure you’ve read about the Black Rock City Temple Grant and check out the proposal instructions and FAQ below.
 It’s mandatory that you submit your proposal through our online process; we will not accept applications via email or mail.

 Preview of Application Questions

-All of the questions on the proposal form are available in a preview document which you can use to draft your responses before entering them in the online form.
+All of the questions on the 2020 Temple Grant proposal form are available in a preview document; you can create your own copy of the preview document to draft your responses before entering them in the online form.

 Late or incomplete proposals will not be accepted.